 A safe operation is more than a series of clinical steps done right.
 Every day, our colleagues around the world share stories of extraordinary teamwork to save a life.
-Human dramas, cut and stitched around the world more than 359 million times a year.

 Over the last two years we’ve helped New York-based director-cinematographer Lauren Anders Brown take her production company Collaborate: ideas & images on the road, to paint the bigger picture of surgical safety on a global scale.